 Semester 2: January to March

 The two semesters of coursework are followed by supervised dissertation research and writing between April and August.
 The dissertation provides an opportunity for you to identify an area of interest and to create a research project that allows in-depth critical exploration of this.

-Part-time students take the Art History: Research Methods in Practice course and three optional courses in their first year of study, and two optional courses and the dissertation in their second year.
+Part-time students take the RESEARCH METHODS AND SKILLS course and three optional courses in their first year of study, and two optional courses and the dissertation in their second year.

 You can choose from a range of optional courses which cover a wide variety of the subject areas research specialisms.
 These may include: